Andrew Wakefield, wife Carmel and an autistic child

 Watch it here:

 Health authorities say people must not be scared off vaccination, or there will be terrible returns of infectious diseases.
 But what do we do when the vaccine is having terrible consequences of its own?
-Projections are that by 2032 we will see an autism rate of one in two children, according to the folks in Vaxxed.
+Projections are that by 2032 we will see an autism rate of one in two children, 80% of boys, according to the folks in VaxXed.
+And the danger of vaccine-preventable diseases is greatly exaggerated anyway.

 Then there is this comment that Dr Peter Fletcher, a past Chief Scientific Officer for the UK’s Department of Health, made in 2006 regarding the MMR controversy: